-GOAL ► The high school graduation rate will increase to at least 90 perbetween 1982, when it was 72.4 percent, and 1988.
+Wyoming currently ranks second in the country, along with North Dakota, with a graduation rate of 88.3 percent.
+Minnesota is the nation's leader, reflecting a graduation rate of 90.9 percent.
+The graduation rate improved dramatically in Wyoming between 1982, when it was 72.4 percent, and 1988.
 This perhaps is a reflection of the out-migration of tens of thousands of the state's population during the period and the loss of a substantial number of jobs in the minerals industry, as opposed to any specific enhancements in the education programs.
-Maintaining the 90 percent graduation rate may prove to be a more difficult challenge in a growing or booming economy, when no-skill or low-skill jobs are available to individuals who are prone to drop out of high school.
+Maintaining the 90 percent graduation rate may prove to be a more difficult challenge in a growing or booming economy, when no-skill or lowskill jobs are available to individuals who are prone to drop out of high school.
 Nonetheless, this is an area which will involve the cooperative participation of state agencies such as the Education Department, the Department of Family Services, and the Department of Employment.